nombiezinja/tinyapp/README.md

 ## Dependencies

--Node.js
--Express
--EJS
--body-parser
--cookie-session
--bcrypt
+* Node.js
+* Express
+* EJS
+* body-parser
+* cookie-session
+* bcrypt

 ## Getting started

--Install all dependencies(using the 'npm install' command) -Run the development web server using the 'node express_server.js' command -Pre-existing user-database and link included, but feel free to register new users and look around!
+* Install all dependencies(using the 'npm install' command)
+* Run the development web server using the 'node express_server.js' command
+* Pre-existing user-database and link included for testing purposes